bgriffen/ezpubmed/README.md

 1. The XML files from the PubMed archive are compared to what you have locally and downloaded where needed (essentially syncing with the FTP).
 2. New papers are inserted into the `papers.db` SQLite database file using `peewee`.
 Papers with metadata to be updated are also updated in the database during the update phase.
-3. Helper functions (e.g. `load_year(2021)`) then load the relevant dataframe for downstream use.
-These are being developed over time to avoid any need for SQL knowledge and keep it fairly pythonic.
+3. Helper functions in `utils_pubs` can then load the relevant dataframe for downstream use.
+New additions are welcome. =)

 ## Requirements

+### Packages

 - `pandas>=1.0.5`
 - `python>=3.8`